 has been widely used as a decorative plant in the marine aquarium trade.
-Caleurpa can tolerate low temperatures and survive out of water in moist conditions for up to 10 days.
+It can tolerate low temperatures and survive out of water in moist conditions for up to 10 days.

 Caulerpa has been found at depths ranging from less than one metre to 12 metres and is likely to have been introduced from a marine aquarium release and spread among estuaries by fishing and boating activities.
 Small fragments can get caught up in fishing gear, diving equipment and boats and then grow into new plants and create large colonies.

-All images courtesy: Department of Primary Industries and Resources South Australia
+All images courtesy of the Department of Primary Industries and Resources South Australia